Cycling down Bolivia’s Death Road on a cold, wet and foggy day might not be everyone’s cup of tea, but if it is yours… then read on!

 9 Tips For Surviving Cycling The Death Road in Bolivia

-Here’s a reminder on staying safe on the road:
+Here’s a reminder about staying safe on the road:

 - Don’t scrimp on a tour company.
 First things first, make sure you go with a reputable tour company.
 I was over the moon with mine, thanks to their professionalism and the quality of their bikes.
 Depending on the bike you choose, expect to pay between $80 and $120 for the bike and tour.